Euphredes/Euphredes/README.txt

 straight hair
 of purple and silver.
-opal in her nose.
+opal in her lips.
-energy in her pose.
+energy when she's missed.
 let her breathe more.

 the hospital's best